What is Blue Pride?

 What do we wear during orientation?

 Dress is casual during orientation.
 Make sure you wear comfortable clothes and shoes because you will be doing a considerable amount of walking during the program.
+And South Carolina can get pretty hot during the summer so, again wear comfortable clothing.
 It is also a good idea to bring and umbrella – rain showers can happen frequently!

 Is there a online map of campus?